Emotional Support Animals Policy

 - Residence Life and Disabilities Resources will maintain a list of where Emotional Support Animals are located.

-- Campus Safety and Security, and Physical Plant will be notified.
+- Campus Safety and Police and Facilities Management will be notified.

 If you have questions, please contact the Office of Disabilities Resources.